mr-zare/game-course-fall-2021/README.md

 ## Repository Structure

-Each game prototype developed in class, and also the homeworks are on their own branches.
+Each game prototype developed in class (and also their homeworks) are on their own branches.

 Current branches are as follows:
 - `prototype-one--2d-puzzle-game`